 Designed for non-law graduates who want to stand out to employers, study the law at Master’s level and gain an internationally recognised qualification.

 Enquiry form could not be loaded

-The Master of Arts in Law is a specially designed postgraduate degree for non-law graduates who want to gain a general legal qualification at Master’s level.
+Our Master of Arts in Law conversion course is a specially designed postgraduate degree for non-law graduates who want to gain a general legal qualification at Master’s level.
 As an internationally recognised qualification, a Law Master’s is a great addition to your portfolio.
 With a strong level of support from the start, this course is a great introduction to law if you hold an undergraduate degree in another discipline.
-Successful completion of the MA Law also qualifies you to progress on to study the LPC to become a solicitor or the BPC to become a barrister.
+Successful completion of the MA Law (Conversion) qualifies you to progress on to study the Solicitors Qualifying Examination (SQE) to become a solicitor or the Bar Practice Course (BPC) to become a barrister.

 If you’re looking for a more flexible approach to your studies, why not consider our online study option?

 Designed specifically for non-law graduates who want to gain a legal qualification at Master’s level, our MA Law (Conversion) gives you the opportunity to learn the practical legal skills of analysis and critical evaluation, alongside a range of transferable skills such as research and presentation skills, in a practical and interactive way.
 To ensure that you have a smooth transition from your previous non-law studies, we’ve designed this course to include a pre-course programme where you will be able to get support in learning about legal methods.
 This compulsory addition to the course means that you will be ready to get started on your legal studies as soon as the course begins.